Connecticut River: Log drives and the early 20th century

 Starting about 1865, the river was used for massive logging drives from Third Connecticut Lake to initially water powered sawmills near Enfield Falls.
-Trees cut adjacent to tributary streams including Perry Stream and Indian Stream in Pittsburg, New Hampshire, Halls Stream on the Quebec–New Hampshire border, Simms Stream, the Mohawk River, and the Nulhegan River basin in Essex County, Vermont, would be flushed into the main river by the release of water impounded behind splash dams.
+Trees cut adjacent to tributary streams including Perry Stream and Indian Stream in Pittsburg, New Hampshire, Halls Stream on the Quebec–New Hampshire border, Simms Stream, the Mohawk River of New Hampshire, and the Nulhegan River basin in Essex County, Vermont, would be flushed into the main river by the release of water impounded behind splash dams.
 Several log drivers died trying to move logs through Perry Falls in Pittsburg.
 Teams of men would wait at Canaan, Vermont, to protect the bridges from log jams.
 Men guided logs through a 400 ft drop along the length of Fifteen-Mile Falls (now submerged under Moore and Comerford reservoirs), and through Logan's Rips at Fitzdale, Mulligan's Lower Pitch, and Seven Islands.
 The White River from Vermont and Ammonoosuc River from New Hampshire brought more logs into the Connecticut.
-A log boom was built between Wells River, Vermont, and Woodsville, New Hampshire, to hold the logs briefly and release them gradually to avoid jams in the Ox Bow.
+A log boom was built between Wells River, Vermont, and Woodsville, New Hampshire, to hold the logs briefly and release them gradually to avoid jams in the Ox Bow section of river just downstream in Haverhill.
 Men detailed to this work utilized Woodsville's saloons and red-light district.
 Some of the logs were destined for mills in Wilder and Bellows Falls, Vermont, while others were sluiced over the Bellows Falls dam.
 North Walpole, New Hampshire, contained twelve to eighteen saloons, patronized by the log drivers.
 Mount Tom was the landmark the log drivers used to gauge the distance to the final mills near Holyoke, Massachusetts.
 These spring drives were stopped after 1915, when pleasure boat owners complained about the hazards to navigation.
-The final drive included 500 workers controlling 65 million feet of logs.
-A final pulp drive consisted of 100,000 cords of four-foot logs in 1918.
-This was to take advantage of the wartime demand.
+A final drive in 1918 conducted to meet World War I pulp demand consisted of 100,000 cords of four-foot logs controlled by 500 workers, representing 65 million feet of logs.